Maxson-dev/DiscordSpamBot/README.md

 ## Features
 1. Set your own delay
 2. Bot will not die even if the submission fails
 3. You can run it on an unlimited number of account
+4. You can add/edit messages to the msg.txt file
 Maybe the list will be expanded.
 ## Installation
 1. Clone this repository